StefanJohnsen/TriangulateOBJ/README.md

 f 1 11 12
 </pre>

-Replace the section g polygon with face list above
+Replace the section g polygon with face list above in the clock-polygon.obj

-clock-polygon.obj
 <pre>
 # .obj file for a circle using clock numbers as vertices